stevenyaga/nice_actimize_etl/docs/processing-backlog-steps.rst

 The assumption here is that for each skipped day, a separate batch is run.

-There are 2 important dates that you need to be aware
+There are 4 important variables that you need to be aware

+#. **IS_PROCESSING_BACKLOG**:- A value of 1 specifies that we are in a backlog state.
+A value of 0 specifies we are in normal running mode
 #. **BACKLOG_START_DATE**:- This is the start of the backlog period.
 Format is YYYY-MM-DD
 #. **BACKLOG_END_DATE**:- This is the end of the backlog period.
 Format is YYYY-MM-DD
 #. **BACKLOG_CURRENTLY_RUNNING_DATE**:- Date for whose batch we are currently processing.
 Format is YYYY-MM-DD